navinrio/the-noobs-guide-to-nsxt-pks/README.md

 I used [this guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/storage_administration_guide/ch-iscsi#iscsi-target-setup) from RedHat to setup a CentOS7 iSCSI target in a VM.

-You can then configure your iSCSI adapter on your ESXi host to see the LUNs made availabe on your iSCSI VM, format them with vmfs, and just like that you have a SAN.
+You can then configure your iSCSI adapter on your ESXi host to see the LUNs made available from your iSCSI VM, format them with vmfs, and just like that you have a SAN.

 Or you could use vSAN...